EFFECTIVE SEPTEMBER 23, 2013

 THE RIGHT TO INSPECT AND COPY:

 If you request a copy of your PHI, or a summary, we may charge a reasonable fee for the costs of copying, mailing, or other supplies associated with your request, to the extent permitted by state and federal law.
 If we maintain PHI about you electronically as part of a designated record set, you have the right to receive a copy of your health information in electronic format upon your request.
 You may also direct us to transmit your PHI (whether in hard copy or electronic form) directly to an entity or person clearly and specifically designated by you in writing.
 We may deny your request to inspect and copy your PHI in certain very limited circumstances.
-For example, we may deny access if your physician believes it will be harmful to your health, or could cause a threat to others.
+For example, we may deny access to psychotherapy notes or when a certain law prohibits your access, or if your physician believes it will be harmful to your health, or could cause a threat to others.
 In these cases, we may supply the PHI to a third party who may release the information to you.
 If you are denied access to PHI, you may request that the denial be reviewed.
-Another licensed health care professional chosen by Trinity will review your request and the denial.
+Another licensed healthcare professional chosen by Trinity will review your request and the denial.
 The person conducting the review will not be the person who denied your request.
 We will comply with the outcome of the review.

 RIGHT TO REQUEST RESTRICTIONS: